insenseanalytics/sms-laravel-msg91-textlocal/README.md

 # Insense/Laravel SMS

-A package for the Laravel Framework for sending sms using the textloacl and Msg91 APIs.
+A package for the Laravel Framework for sending sms using the Textloacl and Msg91 APIs.
-This package provides wrapper Fascade around the internal sms implementaiton .
+This package provides wrapper Facade around the internal sms implementation of Different APIs.

 ##### Basic Example